James Posey: Incidents against Chicago Bulls

 In the season opener of the 2006–07 NBA season, Posey was involved with another incident with Bulls rookie Tyrus Thomas, who was going for the rebound, was hit in the face by Posey which led to Thomas having his nose broken and missing a few games, and having to wear a protective mask for multiple games.

 In this, his third incident with the Bulls at the United Center, Posey was ejected from the game with 7:16 remaining in the fourth quarter on December 27, 2006.
 Luol Deng, who attempted a layup, was fouled by Posey in mid-air.
 Deng fell hard on his wrist, which he had had surgery on just a year earlier, but it was not broken.
 Posey was called for a flagrant-2 foul and ejected.
 Posey was suspended for 1 game as a result of his infraction.

 Personal life

-Posey has one son, Jace Posey, who is a guard/small forward at Strake Jesuit High School in Houston, Texas, a 4-star recruit of the Class of 2023 and committed to play college basketball at TCU.
+Posey has one son, Jace Posey, who is a guard/small forward at TCU.
+Jace previously played high school at Strake Jesuit High School.

 In March 2008, Posey's girlfriend gave birth to daughter, Sai Aleke, in the Washington, D.C. area.

 On April 9, 2007, Posey was arrested on a DUI charge and was taken to Dade County Jail.
 However, Posey continued playing with the Heat and coach Pat Riley stated he would support Posey.

 Posey was suspended for the opener of the 2007–08 season by NBA commissioner David Stern after his no contest plea to reckless driving stemming from the DUI incident.